harishconti/heal-log/PRIVACY_POLICY.md

 ## Children's Privacy

-Clinic OS Lite is not intended for use by anyone under 18 years of age.
+PatientLog is not intended for use by anyone under 18 years of age.
 We do not knowingly collect information from children.

 ## International Data Transfers